ZippoLag/InterviewCodeChallenge/Devlog.md

 * Update a grade(number) for a student for a course
 	- Implement Controller and Logic for updating a new Grade for a given CourseId on Student's Controller and Logic
+* Add missing Unit Tests for all classes within the Logic project
 * Stretch Goal: Modify the databse to allow for the storage of students' historical grades.
 	- Add Grade entity and update DB Schema
 	- Migrate Grades from Enrollment into Grade Table